mongodb/docs/source/administration/replication-architectures.rst

 Because arbiters do not hold a copy of the data, they have minimal resource requirements and do not require dedicated hardware.
-Do not add an arbiter to a set if you have an odd number of voting nodes that hold data. as this can lead to tied votes for primary.
+Do not add an arbiter to a set if you have an odd number of voting nodes that hold data, to prevent tied :term:`elections`.

 .. seealso:: ":ref:`Arbiter Nodes <replica-set-arbiters>`,"
    ":mongodb:setting:`replSet`," ":option:`mongod --replSet`, and